For years, I struggled with the chaos of a disorganized craft room, constantly feeling overwhelmed by the clutter. Then, we moved.

 What sets it apart

-For my favorite part of this craft room you’ll have to take a look at the video below.
+For my favorite part of this craft room, you’ll have to take a look at the video below.
 I love these bright blue and yellow triangles Jennifer painted on her walls.

 It’s so unique and full of personality, I can tell that just walking into this colorful space would put a smile on my face and help me get inspired.
 How fun is that rainbow wall of color?

 You can see from the video that this craft “room” isn’t actually walled off from the rest of the studio.
 That could be a downside, except for the giant craft table I spotted outside the craft storage area.
 Who wants to have walls separating their craft supplies from that amazing work space?
-Also, now all the space gets to share the wonderful light from the tall windows and light walls.

-- Slim metal bars mounted on the wall provide ample space for hanging all sorts of containers.
+- Slim metal bars mounted on the wall provide ample storage space for hanging all sorts of containers.

 - Her scissors are beautifully hung on S-hooks from these metal bars.
 I’ve never seen craft scissors so wonderfully displayed!
 Finally, having so many pairs of scissors makes sense.